Sanford utilises a

 Sanford’s deepwater longline fisheries catch Ling and Toothfish.
 These vessels freeze their catch at sea, with some voyages lasting more than 90 days, travelling as far as the Ross Sea and the waters adjacent to South Georgia.

-We also have a smaller inshore long liner that operates out of Auckland, predominantly catching Snapper.
+We also have contract fishers which operate smaller inshore long liner out of Auckland, predominantly catching Snapper.

 Sanford works closely with Southern Seabird Solutions to continually develop new ways to mitigate seabird interactions with our longline vessels.
 Our fishers are the real champions of this and are always looking for ways to limit these interactions.